| Deborah D. Tucker, MPA, Executive Director |

 training and technical assistance, public education

 and advocacy.
-In February 1996, the Texas Council started the National
+In February 1996, the Texas Council opened the National

 Domestic Violence Hotline (1-800-799-SAFE